 Mark Bayles: Thanks for the quick overview, Hannah.
-Later on, I'll visit with you about integrating FREDcast Play into your classroom via the IMP, or Instructor Management Panel.
+Later on, I'll visit with you about integrating FREDcast Play into your classroom via the IMP, or Econ Lowdown Teacher Portal.
 We'll learn about setting up a private classroom league, how easy it is to manage your classroom leagues, and track player performance.
 Finally, we'd like to give you a brief reminder that FREDcast is currently in beta and that we are very much interested in hearing from you about ideas you have for making FREDcast better.

 Hannah Shell: If you'll join me on slide five, we'll get started talking about what FREDcast is.
 FREDcast is a game that involves forecasting four economic series.
 Really, it's the framework to store these forecasts, score them for accuracy, and allow you to view your scores compared to the general public or a closer group of friends and classmates.
 Just to clarify, when I say, "Compare to the general public," only the top ten scores will be visible to other users.
 And those scores are tied to a username of your choice.